 These strawberry white chocolate chip cookies are made with freeze-dried strawberries and white chocolate chips.
 These no-chill cookies are super chewy and taste like strawberries and cream!
 This recipe is perfect for spring and summer when you are craving a fruity, light dessert.

 These strawberry white chocolate cookies are easy to make and you don’t have to chill the cookie dough before baking.
 This recipe makes about a dozen cookies depending on the size of each cookie dough ball.
 These cookies bake in under 12 minutes.

 The flavor of these cookies is sweet and fruity.
 Real strawberry powder is mixed into the cookie dough and gives these cookies a pale pink color.
 Natural red food coloring can be added to the cookie dough to enhance the pink color.
 Freeze-dried strawberries and mini white chocolate chips are folded into the cookie dough so you get a taste in every bite!

 Want to know what other people thought of this recipe?
 Check out these 5-star reviews left by our readers:

 - "Very delicious!
 I’ve never had freeze dried strawberries on or in a cookie before.
 Great idea since you would never want the moisture of a fresh strawberry to ruin your cookie.
 Another easy and delicious recipe!" - Evan

 - "Oh my goodness, I think I found my new fav cookie recipe!
 I am such a sucker for fruity desserts and these cookies are to die for.
 White chocolate and strawberry is the best flavor combo!" - Sam

-This recipe is inspired by these Matcha White Chocolate Chip Cookies which is another fun flavor and colorful cookie recipe to make.
-Strawberry and matcha actually pairs really well together and I recommend making a batch of both of these cookies so you can enjoy one of each.
+This recipe is inspired by these matcha white chocolate chip cookies which is another fun flavor and colorful cookie recipe to make.
+Strawberry and matcha actually pair really well together and I recommend making a batch of both of these cookies so you can enjoy one of each.

 Why You'll Love This Recipe